-In order the tripod to be steady, they need to be made from quality material and be able to hold a tripod on different types of ground (for example, if you are shooting outdoors, the ground is likely to be uneven, even wet and muddy) without slipping and without damaging it as well (when shooting indoors).
+In order the tripod to be steady, they need to be made from quality material and be able to hold a tripod on different types of ground (for example, if you are shooting outdoors, the ground is likely to be uneven, even wet and muddy) without slipping; and without damaging the floor as well (when shooting indoors).

-There are different types of feet available, depending where you are going to shoot – the surface the tripod is going to stand on:
+There are different types of feet available, depending where you are going to shoot – the surface a tripod is going to stand on:

 Neoprene / rubber feet

 Most tripods have pads made from rubber (of different qualities!).
 They are suitable for inside use and studio shooting where the surface is hard.
 They also prefer much better than other types of feet on concrete floors.

 For the best grip, the rubber should be rugged and shouldn’t skid.
 With extensive use, they can get loosened (= lost) and can get harder (= more slippery).
 It is best they are of removable type in order to replace them with another type of feet when needed.